 We are no strangers to that sensation of suffocation when we get a stuffy nose right?
 It feels like you may never breathe normally again.
 Our sinuses can get blocked for many reasons such as allergies and colds or even climate changes.
 When this happens running to the doctor for some medicines may seem like the only option that you have is to go to a doctor.
 However, sometimes these issues can be solved with a little bit of acupressure, or simply touching a pressure point.

 When our sinus cavities get filled with fluid, blockages happen.
 These will affect our breathing, mental clarity ad hearing and all of this starts with the initial uncomfortably stuffed nose.
-When you are feeling congested it is highly likely that the membranes inside your nose are inflamed and irritated.
+When you are feeling congested the membranes inside your nose are likely inflamed and irritated.
 Your nasal passages start producing increasing amounts of mucous in response to whatever bacteria or virus has flooded your lymphatic system.
-This is actually your body’s natural method of flushing out irritants.
+This is your body’s natural method of flushing out irritants.

 Therefore, when you need to clear out your sinuses, it is important to keep in mind that they are already inflamed and that it is important to make sure that they are lubricated and moist.
 You should therefore not try to blow out all the mucous and dry everything out.
 Your nose is runny and uncomfortable, but it also needs that extra moisture.